SRGSSR/pillarbox-apple/Sources/Monitoring/Monitoring.docc/PillarboxMonitoring.md

 This is all that is required to monitor playback.
 Once the item is being played the tracker automatically gathers relevant metrics and sends them to the specified endpoint.

+> Important: The data collected by PillarboxMonitoring cannot be used to track users across apps and websites owned by other companies.

 ## Topics

 ### Essentials